joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-02-06-rotating-light.md

 ### One polarizer

 The polarization state of a photon is a vector we can look at from any perspective we like.
-To start, we can think of it in a basis of up and down, e.g. $\midd\gamma\rangle = \midd\uparrow\rangle + \midd\downarrow\rangle.$
+To start, we can think of it in a basis of up and down, e.g. $\lvert\gamma\rangle = \lvert\uparrow\rangle + \lvert\downarrow\rangle.$

 When the photon passes through a polarizer, the component that's perpendicular to the polarizer is extinguished.